audunhalland/audunhalland.github.io/content/blog/how-to-write-a-type-level-mock-library-in-rust.md

 [Unimock 0.5](https://docs.rs/unimock/latest/unimock/) is just out, and I wanted to reflect on how it came to be, how its design emerged and various implementation challenges along the way.

 ## Why unimock exists
-Rust already has a collection of mocking solutions, like the popular [mockall](https://docs.rs/mockall/latest/mockall/).
+Rust already has a number of mocking solutions, like the popular [mockall](https://docs.rs/mockall/latest/mockall/).
 Why another one?

 The idea behind unimock comes from the observation that Rust traits form some kind of graph: